whosneksio/whosneksio/README.md

 ## ⚡️ Experience

 I think that I'm an intermediate developer i code frontend in HTML and CSS for over 3 years.
 I prefer coding backend though in [Python](https://www.python.org/) and i do that for 2 years.
-I also can code desktop applications in [C#](https://learn.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/) and learning to code in Java.
+I formerly coded in [C#](https://learn.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/) and learning to code in Java.

 ## 📫 Contact